bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/CSS-Interview-Prep-Quiz.md

 -   <span id="c3a5">\[x\] 800 x 400 pixels</span>
 -   <span id="4122">\[ \] 400 x 200 pixels</span>

 #### Q59.
-In Chrome's Developer Tools view, where are the default styles listed?
+In Chrome’s Developer Tools view, where are the default styles listed?

 -   <span id="51e1">\[x\] under the User Agent Stylesheet section on the right</span>
 -   <span id="3df4">\[ \] in the third panel under the Layout tab</span>